Skip to content

 • An inverse QFT applied to the same register at the end

-Clearly, the most difficult component to implement is the modular exponentiation which will require additional auxiliary qubits.
-Here we construct a circuit implementing the above period finding algorithm receiving classical numbers \(N\) and \(a\) as input and returns (with a good probability) a measured output which is a good approximation to the rational number \(s/r\) above.
+The most difficult component to implement is the modular exponentiation, which requires additional auxiliary qubits.
+Here, we construct a circuit implementing the above period finding algorithm, receiving classical numbers \(N\) and \(a\) as input and returning (with a good probability) a measured output, which is a good approximation to the rational number \(s/r\) above.

 Modular Addition